 Richie is a character who will evoke strong empathy.
 He seems to be a sweet kid, but we soon find out he is not innocent.
 There is plenty of blame to go around, but Richie makes some painfully bad decisions.
 One choice is to hang out with an older boy named Swim.
 Caleb Landry Jones plays this fascinating character with the same deranged kineticism imposed by Heath Ledger when channeling the Joker in the Dark Knight.
 This criminal-minded young adult takes Richie under his wing, but his sort of mentorship is not what Richie needs at this time and place in his life.

 Thirdly, kids easily find the wrong kind of companionship on the street.
 Young people can be painfully idealistic, and as such, they quickly rationalize their choices.
 They may find a way forward, but the act often—too often—becomes the very thing that makes matters worse.
-What looks good on the surface is what ends up hurting them and leaves the kid more troubled than before.
+What looks good on the surface ends up hurting them and leaves the kid more troubled than before.
 While not an excuse, one should understand how the innocent-but desperate will follow a shape-shifting pied piper who seems to have all the answers.
-Just remember; these kids have few alternatives.
+Just remember, these kids have few alternatives.

-Go see this wonderful film and weep for Richie and all the kids on the street—regardless of how they got there.
-Enjoy the filmmaker’s techniques, but use them to take you into deeper into the story.
+Watch this wonderful film and weep for Richie and all the kids on the street—regardless of how they got there.
+Enjoy the filmmaker’s techniques, but use them to take you deeper into the story.
 Think about Richie the next time you see one of these young people on the street hustling some scam or in your neighborhood selling questionable products or door to door.
 Or perhaps they have become invisible—you may not see them at all.
-In any case, consider why our support systems cannot stop them from hurting themselves, and what best course of action you can take to become part of the solution.
+In any case, consider why our support systems cannot stop them from hurting themselves and what best course of action you can take to become part of the solution.
 If you become motivated, one helpful step is to learn more.
 Check out the Upbring organization for more background on the problem and for ways you can get involved.